andres2901/StarCrew/README.md

 - **main_cluster.txt**: MCL-formatted group file detailing the main clusters and the elements belonging to each one.
 - **sub_clusters.txt**: MCL-formatted group file detailing the subclusters and the elements belonging to each one.
 - **network_edges.txt**: A table containing the edge information necessary for visualization in Cytoscape.
 The weight column corresponds to the GCP (General Collinearity Percentage) value of the pair.
 - **node_attributes.txt**: A table containing the node (element) attributes required for visualization in Cytoscape.
-If metadata was provided during `StarClust Initialize`, that information will be appended to this file.
+If metadata was provided during `StarCREW Initialize`, that information will be appended to this file.

 ### ClusterCharacterization